Our Approach to Sustainability

 [Learning from Guest Feedback]

-The opinions, requests and compliments relayed directly to Cast Members at each facility are shared throughout the OLC Group via our intranet and at routine meetings, and they help us make necessary improvements to our services promptly.
+The opinions, requests and compliments relayed directly to Cast Members at each facility are shared throughout the OLC Group via our intranet and at routine meetings.
+They help us make necessary improvements to our services promptly.
 We have also established an Information Center at Tokyo Disney Resort in an effort to offer our Guests an open and inviting environment in which to submit their opinions and requests.

 [Communication with shareholders and investors]